ojkelly/paranoidmode.com/pgp/generate/tails.md

 ensure it cannot be exfiltrated.

 **Did you read the big message above?
 You did?
-So there's absolutely no wireless radios or data storage media other than you're USBs?**
+So there's no wireless radios or data storage media other than you're USBs?**

 If you cheap out here you might be putting yourself at risk.
 You should be able to get a super crappy laptop for $150 or less off ebay.